eBork1/Projects-Exercises/docs/projects/attack-of-the-clones.md

 3. View changes and test locally
 4. Save often, and commit to your development branch on GitHub when important changes happen
 5. Push your commits to GitHub remote
+6. For bug fixes, refactored code, and feature branches, you must create a branch off of `dev` onto a `new-feature` branch and create a PR into dev when complete

 ##### Deploy: